priceloop/.github/profile/README.md

 # Stay in touch
 You can follow us on [Linkedin](https://www.linkedin.com/company/priceloop-ai/) where we share what's new, our events and also occasionally some memes.

-📫 If you have questions or feedback you can reach us at <hello@priceloop.ai>.
+📫 If you have questions or feedback, you can reach us at <hello@priceloop.ai>.